AMTINNO/Projects/ES32_MQTT/README.md

 Move the pubsubclient folder to your Arduino IDE installation libraries folder Then, re-open your Arduino IDE
 The library comes with a number of example sketches.
 See File >Examples > PubSubClient within the Arduino IDE software.
+Important: PubSubClient is not fully compatible with the ESP32, but the example provided in this tutorial is working very reliably during our tests.

+# Installing the BME280 library
+To take readings from the BME280 sensor module we’ll use the Adafruit_BME280 library.
+Follow the next steps to install the library in your Arduino IDE:

+Click here to download the Adafruit-BME280 library.
+You should have a .zip folder in your Downloads folder Unzip the .zip folder and you should get Adafruit-BME280-Library-master folder Rename your folder from Adafruit-BME280-Library-master to Adafruit_BME280_Library Move the Adafruit_BMPE280_Library folder to your Arduino IDE installation libraries folder Finally, re-open your Arduino IDE
+Alternatively, you can go to Sketch > Include Library > Manage Libraries and type “adafruit bme280” to search for the library.
+Then, click install.

+# Installing the Adafruit_Sensor library
+To use the BME280 library, you also need to install the Adafruit_Sensor library.
+Follow the next steps to install the library:

+Click here to download the Adafruit_Sensor library.
+You should have a .zip folder in your Downloads folder Unzip the .zip folder and you should get Adafruit_Sensor-master folder Rename your folder from Adafruit_Sensor-master to Adafruit_Sensor Move the Adafruit_Sensor folder to your Arduino IDE installation libraries folder Finally, re-open your Arduino IDE
+Uploading code
+Now, you can upload the following code to your ESP32.
+The code is commented on where you need to make changes.
+You need to edit the code with your own SSID, password and Raspberry Pi IP address.